This

 |

-I've worked on Railjack since day 1 and have done a whole variety of themes
+I've worked on Railjack since

-and missions.
-The last update came with 'Call of the tempestarii', which included two new planet regions; Neptune and Pluto.
+day 1 and have done a whole variety of themes and missions.
+The last update came with 'Call of the tempestarii', which included two new planet regions, or Proximas; Neptune and Pluto.
 What Level Artists such as myself generally do here is create clusters of themed compositions that will then get generated along a Spline which the Railjack will follow to sucesfully complete their mission.
-Pluto was special in its own way because instead of just having a planet in the background, we added a smaller one that you will go straight through instead.
-This was done by adding a story that the Corpus was mining the planet like an apple, causing it to have large chunk of it removed with lots of floating debris around it.
+Pluto was special in its own way because instead of just having a planet in the background, we added a smaller planet, or asteroid, that you will go straight through instead.
+This was done by adding a story that the Corpus was mining the surface like an apple, slowly eating their way inwards.
+This was causing it to have large chunk removed with lots of floating debris around it.
 Said debris are the compositions I put together using the sculpted work of the talented Arif Pribadi.
 He and I also worked closely together on testing the planet shape to get the best results for both gameplay and visual impression. |

 |